The brick & mortar retail world would come to a freeze without a steady supply of reliable cashiers to process customer orders.

 Although while behind a cash register, you have a lot of money exchanging hands, sometimes it’s difficult to quantify you duties and experience with numbers.
 S0, take every opportunity to do so.

-Markus starts off by expressing his experience in numbers.
+Markus starts off his cashier resume by expressing his experience in numbers.
 Instead of just using generic terms like several, his gives the exact number of years he has been working in the industry.

 The applicant also uses the experience section to quantify his past accomplishments.